Staff Profile: Steven T. Pittenger

 Biography

-Steven Pittenger serves as a program officer for the Helping to End Addiction Long-termSM Initiative, or NIH HEAL InitiativeSM, within the Office of Drug Development Partnership Programs.
+Steven Pittenger serves as a program director in the Office of Drug Development Partnership Programs.
 In this capacity, he is responsible for assisting in the evaluation, implementation and management of collaborative projects that focus on (1) developing new testing platforms that more closely model human biology than currently available cell and animal models, using induced pluripotent stem cells, tissue chips and 3-D tissue bioprinting; (2) identifying and de-risking potential therapies that work in novel ways through assays and high-throughput screening to select and develop compounds that show promise as potential drugs; (3) accelerating the identification of promising chemical structures and developing them into pharmacological or drug-like compounds; and (4) advancing promising new drug candidates through rigorous preclinical efficacy and safety studies for first-in-human clinical trials, as required by the U.S. Food and Drug Administration.
 Pittenger is involved in several additional initiatives at NCATS, including the Small Business Innovation Research program.

 Research Topics